 C. Dual Degree Planning and Advising

-1L students entering law school as dual degree candidates.
-By the end of the second semester, an eligible dual degree candidate will meet with the faculty advisor and the Assistant Dean of Students to plan a course of study for the dual degree program.
+- 1L students entering law school as dual degree candidates.
+By the end of the second semester, an eligible dual degree candidate will meet with the faculty advisor and the Academic Advising Office to plan a course of study for the dual degree program.
 The student must submit a plan to the Registrar and to the Master’s degree program by June 30.

-All other dual degree candidates.
-Students who are eligible and wish to enroll in a dual degree program after their first year of law school must meet with their faculty advisor, immigration advisor (if relevant), the Business Services Office (BSC), and the Assistant Dean of Students to determine the feasibility of completing the degree within the timeframe permitted and to discuss the impact of the dual degree to their financial arrangements for tuition, including scholarships, and how the remaining semesters will be billed.
-After these meetings, all such students shall submit their curricular plans for approval by the Assistant Dean for Students.
-Following approval from the Assistant Dean for Students, students must submit their approved plans to the Registrar before the start of the semester in which the student will become a dual degree candidate.
+- All other dual degree candidates.
+Students who are eligible and wish to enroll in a dual degree program after their first year of law school must meet with their faculty advisor, immigration advisor (if relevant), Financial Aid and the Academic Advising Office to determine the feasibility of completing the degree within the timeframe permitted and to discuss the impact of the dual degree to their financial arrangements for tuition, including scholarships, and how the remaining semesters will be billed.
+After these meetings, all such students shall submit their curricular plans for approval by the Academic Advising Office.

 D. Admission Requirements